Metabolism and Nutrition (MeNu) Program

 The program is led by Russell Jones, Ph.D., chair of VAI’s Department of Metabolism and Nutritional Programming.

 Questions?
 Please contact MeNu Program Manager Kelsey Williams, Ph.D., at [email protected].

 VAI’s integrated mass spectrometry platform is among the best in the U.S. The powerful analysis it provides will enable our scientists to determine detailed information about the molecules that fuel metabolism.

-For more information, please visit the Metabolomics and Bioenergetics Core website here.
+For more information, please visit the Mass Spectrometry Core website here.

 Collaboration is at the heart of VAI’s mission to support groundbreaking, life-changing science.
 To this end, the MeNu Program funds VAI scientists in support of innovative, early-stage research projects, with an emphasis on collaborative pilot studies and developing new tools for metabolism research.
 Future funding will support larger cross-functional teams seeking to answer paradigm-shifting questions in the field of metabolism.

 For information on how VAI investigators may apply for these funding opportunities, please contact MeNu Program Manager Kelsey Williams, Ph.D., at [email protected].

 As part of our commitment to training the next generation of scientists, we are pleased to offer our Pathway-to-Independence Award, which will provide funding to selected senior postdoctoral fellows at VAI interested in launching independent tenure-track research careers.
 The program will present up to two awards each year, which will provide two years of project support under the guidance of their mentor.